kvirc/kvirc-scripts/monster-slap/Readme.txt

 +------------------------+

 This is a monster slap script.
+It add an alias called slap to KVIrc.
-It randomises the entries of 6 arrays to give a slightly different slap each time.
+This alias randomizes the multiple variables of 6 arrays to give a slightly different slap each time.

 This is the culmination of a couple of KVIrc fans getting together to produce this.

+Since version 1.0.3 it includes a reslap event and ability to slap self.

+The reslap event is a OnHighlight event that catches known list of trigger words.
+The reslap event is protected to avoid endless loops between 2 users with reslap active.
+It only reslaps once over a certain period.

+Currently you can use the slap alias on its own without needing to use reslap.
+This is why it is provided as a separate file to give you the choice.

+Slapping self is equally as fun, because we all feel like it sometimes.

 +------------------------+
 + Installation in KVIrc. +
 +------------------------+

-Download the slap.kvs anywhere you like.
+Download the slap.kvs and reslap.kvs anywhere you like.

 1 - Open Execute script.
-2 - Navigate to directory where you have the slap.kvs 3 - Select script and Click OK.
+2 - Navigate to directory where you have the slap.kvs reslap.kvs
+3 - Select a script and Click OK.
+4 - Rinse and repeat for other file.
-4 - Open Aliases and confirm you have an Alias names Slap.
+5 - Open Aliases Editor and confirm you have an Alias names slap.
+    Then open the Event Editor Find  OnHighlight and veryfy you have a reslap handler.

+Enjoy and use wisely and sparingly.

 +------------------------+
 +          Usage         +
 +------------------------+

  $ /slap <nick>
+ $ /slap self

-For more other usage type:
+For usage type:

  $ /slap